Learn Spanish Greetings & Saying Goodbye in Spanish

 If you are in need of some more conversational Spanish greetings, we've also provided the translations for how to introduce yourself or a friend and many ways for replying It's nice to meet you.

 When the conversation is over or it is time to leave, it will be important that you can say a proper goodbye in Spanish.
-Luckily, we've got several farewells for you to choose from including the standard Bye, plus See you later, See you tomorrow, Take care, and Have a nice day among others.
+Luckily, we've got several farewells for you to choose from.
+Wondering how to say Goodbye in Spanish?
+Wonder no more!
+We've got the basics like Bye, plus See you later, See you tomorrow, Take care, and Have a nice day among others.

 If for some reason you are unable to find quite the right greeting or goodbye in Spanish to suit your needs, then by all means submit your Spanish translation request in our form below.
 We can't guarantee we'll find you a translation, but we'll do our best.